Yahara Lakes 2018 Water Quality Monitoring Results

-From May to September, volunteers at piers and beaches around the five Yahara lakes measured near-shore water clarity, air and water temperature, and noted several visual observations.
+From May to September of 2018, water quality monitoring took place at piers and beaches around the five Yahara lakes.
+Volunteers measured near-shore water clarity, air and water temperature, and noted several visual observations.
 Visual observations included presence of algal blooms (green/blue-green), floating plant debris, swimmers, waterfowl, wave intensity, and general water appearance.
-Volunteers were asked to log condition reports at a twice weekly minimum on our website, Lakeforecast.org, where all data are updated in real time.
+Volunteers report conditions on our website, Lakeforecast.org.
+The website displays updated data in real time.

 - 79 near-shore and 7 offshore monitoring stations on all five Yahara lakes (Figure 1)